You shall not steal. (Ex 20:15)

 The problem is that our desires can easily get out of control and far exceed that which is reasonable and proper.
 Sometimes we get angry and desire revenge.
 Or get our paycheck and desire much more.
-If we let our desires control us we can be certain that we would never be satisfied.
+If we let our desires control us, we can be certain that we will never be satisfied.
 Disordered desires will never be satisfied with an abundance of food, alcohol, sex, money, revenge, etc.

-This Commandment especially focuses in on one desire that is easily distorted – the desire for material wealth.
+This Commandment especially focuses in on one desire that is easily distorted—the desire for material wealth.
 As one ancient Roman Catechism states, “He who has money never has money enough.”
 What a profound truth to understand.
 It simply means that a distorted desire for money is never actually satisfied with the obtainment of money.
 It only leads to a stronger desire for more.

 Think about it.
-If someone longs for money will they be satisfied once they gain a million dollars?
-When they achieve the goal of being a millionaire will they then sit back and say, “Now my life is complete!
-I’m a millionaire and I do not desire anything more!”
+If someone longs for money, will they be satisfied once they gain a million dollars?
+When they achieve the goal of being a millionaire, will they then sit back and say, “Now my life is complete!
+I’m a millionaire, and I do not desire anything more!”
 Will they be fully satisfied with that million dollars?
 Or will they immediately start thinking about how they can turn that million into two, three, five or more?
-If they are irrationally attached to the million they just obtained you can be certain that they will not be satisfied with it.
+If they are irrationally attached to the million they just obtained, you can be certain that they will not be satisfied with it.
 They will be tempted to want more, and more and then some more.

 So what’s the problem you say?
-The problem is that if we constantly long for more and more money we are fooling ourselves into thinking that more and more will satisfy us.
-It’s foolishness to think this and we are being foolish if we fall into this trap.
+The problem is that if we constantly long for more and more money, we are fooling ourselves into thinking that more and more will satisfy us.
+It’s foolishness to think this, and we are being foolish if we fall into this trap.
 We need to get to the heart of the problem and deal with it in its roots.

 So what’s the root of the problem?
 The root of the problem is a disordered and extreme desire for “stuff.”
 This disordered desire grows when it is fed with more of this or that, or when it sees this or that and cannot obtain it.
 This desire is based on irrationality in that there is an irrational and erroneous conviction that this or that will satisfy the disordered desire.
 The problem is that even if the disordered desire is fulfilled, it will quickly lose that instant satisfaction left only desiring more.